MSalah73/Kratos/Attributes CNN Model/README.md

 ```
 * Once the pickle files are created
 * Open KratosAttributesTrainingModel.py and change the dir variables appropriately
-..* Note: This file train each attribute category continuously.
+	* Note: This file train each attribute category continuously.
 If you want to hasten the operation time, simply remove the loop and manually enter the name of each attribute category and run them separately.
 ```
 	python KratosAttributesTrainingModel.py
 ```

 ## Predict via trained model
-* Note: you may download the weights from GOOGLE_DRIVE_LINK and simply use it
+* Note: you may download the weights from Zack\\Attributes CNN Model\\models and simply use it
 * Open Agent.py and change the dir_models and image_path variables appropriately
 ```
 	python Agent.py